binnie51/nosql-social-network-api/README.md

 ## Usage
 1. Clone this repo by copy and paste its http or ssh and git clone + url/shh to your terminal.
 You may also want to fork this repo as an alternative.
 2. Run the server by typing `node server` on your terminal.
-Make sure to have Node installed beforehand.
+Make sure to have Node.js installed beforehand.
-3. Customize the database to your liking on Insomnia.
+3. Run the full CRUD operations on the API and customize the database to your liking by using Insomnia.

 ## Demo
-GET all Users and a User with specific ID.
+### GET all Users and a User with specific ID.
 GET all Thoughts and a Thought with specific ID.

-POST a User, and a Thought.
+### POST a User, and a Thought.

-PUT a User, a Thought.
+### PUT a User, a Thought.

-DELETE a User, a Thought, a Reaction, a Friend.
+### DELETE a User, a Thought, a Reaction, a Friend.
 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg) <br/>
 Copyright (c) Vincent Tjia.
 All rights reserved.